 Urban migration and rural isolation: For urban youth, unemployment was over 40% and rising as people arrived in Dili in search of work.
-Despite a growing trend of urban migration, ninety percent of the poor lived in rural, hard-to-reach areas where subsistence-level farming was the primary form of employment.
+Despite a growing trend of urban migration, 90 per cent of the poor lived in rural, hard-to-reach areas where subsistence-level farming was the primary form of employment.